Remember the first rule in real estate? Location, location, location.

 If you use a speed sack, mark the head rope’s end.
 Some tie an extra knot in the head end but this can get in the way or create work tying and untying (possibly problematic).
 Some mark the end with nail polish; but alas, it will chip off, ask any woman.
-Alternatively an 8” length of colorful thread sewn with two hitches in the end of the rope works, weighs nothing, won’t chip off, and never gets sticky.
+Alternatively, an 8” length of colorful thread sewn with two hitches at the end of the rope works, weighs nothing, won’t chip off, and never gets sticky.
 Dental floss also works, wears even better, and allows you to floss before bed.

 Feather Your Nest

 Old coots know that soft plucked down makes the nest warm and cozy.
 They don’t try to make sticks work and the smart hammock hanger won’t try to make pads work.
-Get a down under quilt.
-Nothing beats the weight to warmth ratio and the compressibility of a down under quilt.
-The comfort of sleep with out squirming to get on and stay on a pad is beyond compare.
+Get a down hammock underquilt.
+Nothing beats the weight-to-warmth ratio and the compressibility of a down hammock underquilt.
+The comfort of sleep without squirming to get on and stay on a pad is beyond compare.
 Moreover, you can feel the warmth sooner and with more even spread than on a pad.
 You won’t wake up in a pool of sweat with a breathable under quilt like you will when using a non-breathable pad.
 And for all who are still using a sleeping bag, and who never noticed the sweat issue, know that the next day your bag weighs 16-32 oz more from the non-sensible sweat of the previous night.

-The wise coot doesn’t just scatter down around the nest any where.
-They place it, and move it if necessary, to maximize their comfort.
+The wise coot doesn’t just scatter down around the nest anywhere.
+They place it and move it if necessary, to maximize their comfort.
 Here are some nesting tricks that this old coot has learned…some the hard way.

-- The side loops are a two step ladder for a reason.
+- The side loops are a two-step ladder for a reason.
 When you guy the hammock a-sym corners out to a peg (normal?) in the ground – use the closest loop.
 If you guy high to a tarp or branch you may need to use the second loop.
 The objective is a gentle hang side to side also.
 If the quilt is pulled taut in any direction you will reduce loft.
 As to the relative thinness of 2 inches, take comfort and realize that gravity works for you on the bottom insulation in a hammock.

 Cold Weather Tricks

 - Cold air leaking air through the entrance slit should not be a problem.
 But, if it concerns you, and it is so cold you want every trick in the book working for you, close the Nest slit on itself and not the hammock slit.
 You will have to enter and exit by moving the Nest to the side.
 This is easily done and the shock cord suspension system will return it in place automatically.

 Wearing the under quilt also helps with the fluffing.
 I’m sure that you have noticed how much more loft and the increased consistency of loft in the morning, after a night of your body heat.
-Realize that there is also some increase in the moisture caused by non-sensible sweat that is still evaporating from the breathable under quilt.
+Realize that there is also some increase in the moisture caused by non-sensible sweat that is still evaporating from the breathable underquilt.
 Yep…you got it.
 Obviously, pack the hammock last and let this moisture evaporate.
 Your pack will be lighter and your bed warmer.